Therapy HIPAA Hub

 California therapists face both HIPAA and the California Confidentiality of Medical Information Act simultaneously.

-What is the average HIPAA fine in California?
+What is the average HIPAA fine for therapy practices in California?

 The average HIPAA fine for therapy practices in California is $47,000.
 California has its own state-level enforcement separate from federal OCR.